vouh/pedy/README.md

 ## 📄 License

-This project is created for PEDY Tech Hub.
+This project is created for Pedy Tech Hub.
 All rights reserved.

 ## 🔄 Version History